NREL/ROSCO/docs/source/rosco_toolbox.rst

     - :code:`bld_edgewise_freq`
     - Yes
     - Float
     - Blade edgewise first natural frequency [rad/s].
+Set this even if you are using stiff blades.
+It becomes the generator speed LPF bandwidth.
   * -
     - :code:`TSR_operational`
     - No